-As announced in June 2011, the 30 month EMPOWER EWL was approximately 20% in 107 subjects to reach that time point.
-In addition, it was announced in November 2012 that a subgroup analysis of EMPOWER trial patients was conducted to determine if VBLOC therapy would improve blood pressure prior to significant weight loss in obese subjects with hypertension, as defined by elevated blood pressure at baseline by JNC-7 guidelines (n=37, Group A) or history of hypertension (n=58, Group B) at baseline.
+We have also released 36 month EMPOWER EWL, which was approximately 20% in 45 subjects to reach that time point and had greater than or equal to 9 hours of therapy delivered per day.
+In addition, a subgroup analysis of EMPOWER trial patients was conducted to determine if

+VBLOC therapy would improve blood pressure prior to significant weight loss in obese subjects with hypertension, as defined by elevated blood pressure at baseline by JNC-7 guidelines (n=37, Group A) or history of hypertension (n=58, Group B) at baseline.
 The analysis was performed in a subset of subjects who had greater than or equal to 9 hours of therapy delivered per day to 12 months.